vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 **Update 5:**

-Added side effects to make sure that the code being testing is not optimized away by a super clever compiler (I wish there existed one).
+Added side effects to make sure that the code being tested is not optimized away by a super clever compiler (I wish there existed one).
 This is implemented by computing a sum of lengths of all formatted strings using strlen.
 The strlen function is used even in cases where std::string::size could be used